 NOTE.
-While an alignment is running, both the IF and IQ outputs are disabled.
+While an alignment is running, both the IQ and Zero Span output are disabled.

 Alignments during warm-up.
 During the 20-minute warm-up period, the signal analyzer will use the alignment data generated during the previous use of the instrument as it warms to operating temperature (if Auto mode is selected).
-During the specified period for warm-up, the instrument performance is not warranted
+During the specified period for warm-up, the instrument performance is not warranted.

 Alignments during normal operation.
-Once the signal analyzer reaches operating temperature ±3 degrees C (as detected inside the instrument), an alignment will be run.
+Once the signal analyzer reaches operating temperature ± 3 degrees C (as detected inside the instrument), an alignment will be run.
 If an alignment becomes necessary during a measurement cycle (if Auto mode is selected), the measurement is aborted and an alignment procedure is run.
 Once an alignment procedure is completed, the measurement cycle restarts.

+Alignments for instruments with an HD option.
 Instruments with an HD option have certain components that require alignment for ± 1 degree C change.
 In these cases, once the signal analyzer reaches operating temperature ± 1 degree C (as detected inside the instrument), an alignment will be run.